mlk3000/COMP7705/index.md

 ## Project Overview & Background

-The **AI Trading Agent System** is a sophisticated platform designed to simulate a professional investment team using a multi-agent collaborative framework.
-It leverages Large Language Models (LLMs) and the `reAct` paradigm to perform complex financial analysis and generate actionable trading insights.
+The **AI Trading Agent System** is a sophisticated platform designed to simulate a professional investment team.
+At its core is a **SuperAgent**, an intelligent orchestrator that dynamically manages a team of specialized agents using the **ReAct (Reasoning and Acting)** paradigm.
+This allows the system to perform complex financial analysis and generate actionable trading insights with human-like adaptability.

 The system is built for real-world scenarios, supporting diverse markets including **Chinese A-shares, US stocks, and cryptocurrencies**.
 It automatically adapts to different market data structures, providing a unified and seamless analysis experience.
 This project serves as a powerful demonstration for academic research, investment education, and as a robust foundation for future intelligent trading platforms.

 ### Key Features

+-   **SuperAgent as the Core**: The system is driven by a central `SuperAgent` that intelligently orchestrates all other agents, making dynamic decisions based on the ReAct paradigm.
--   **Multi-Agent Architecture**: Employs 9+ specialized agents that collaborate in a structured workflow, mirroring a real-world investment team.
+-   **Specialized Multi-Agent Team**: Employs 9+ specialized agents that collaborate in a structured workflow, mirroring a real-world investment team.
 -   **Cross-Market Compatibility**: Automatically handles data fetching, normalization, and analysis for stocks and crypto assets from different markets.
--   **SuperAgent & ReAct Paradigm**: Utilizes a `SuperAgent` to orchestrate the workflow, enabling chain-of-thought reasoning and dynamic task execution for explainable AI.
 -   **Unified Data Pipeline**: Integrates multiple data sources like **Algogene API** and **yfinance**, with standardized data fields for consistent analysis.
 -   **End-to-End Workflow**: Covers the entire analysis pipeline from data collection, multi-faceted analysis (technical, fundamental, sentiment), risk assessment, to final decision-making.
 -   **Backtesting Engine**: Includes a `backtester.py` module to evaluate agent-driven strategies against historical data across all supported markets.

 <img width="1161" height="798" alt="image" src="https://github.com/user-attachments/assets/20d58b94-11cf-4b11-98b5-2d29d5587ce2" />